michaelhenry/create-report/README.md

-# GithubChecks
+# Create Report

-A comand line tool for sending/retrieving github run checks
+A Github action for creating generic run report